About the School of Social Work

 The nation's first institute of higher learning to offer training for clinical social workers

 In 1904, Simmons was the nation's first institute of higher learning to offer training for clinical social workers.
+We are proud of our 117-year history of leadership in social work education and our role in shaping the social work profession.
+Simmons has been a pioneer in social work education and practice.

 - Small, accessible campus in the heart of Boston